Size (band)

 Size was a Mexican punk rock band from Mexico City active between 1979 and 1985.
-Its members were Illy Bleeding (Jaime Keller), Dennis Sanborns (Walter Schmidt), This Grace (Carlos Robledo) and Dean Stylette (Alfonso Moctezuma).
+Its members were Illy Bleeding (Jaime Keller), Dennis Sanborns (Walter Schmidt Ballardo), This Grace (Carlos Robledo) and Dean Stylette (Alfonso Moctezuma).
 Size's songs featured the use of synthesizers, and lyrics were written and sung in either Spanish or English.
 A compilation of their singles and previously unreleased songs was released in 1991 on the Rock'n'Roll Circus label, and in 2018 their unreleased 1984 album Nadie Puede Vivir con un Monstruo was released by Cleopatra Records.

 History

 Lead vocalist Jaime Keller Cortina, known under the pseudonym of Illy Bleeding, arrived in Mexico in late 1977 after living and studying in Toronto, Canada.
 There he had contacts that established his own stage and musical style, such as David Bowie and members of The Clash and other punk bands.
 Later, he met Walter Schmidt and Carlos Robledo, who had finished their project called Decibel, a band dedicated to experimental music and Rock in Opposition.
 Upon arriving in Mexico, Keller became aware of the censorship of Mexican rock by the Institutional Revolutionary Party, resulting in the band playing at hoyo fonky concerts and gay bars at that time.
 Keller was part of Lady Bleed and Plastic Cocks before the creation of Size.

 Walter Schmidt was editor and columnist for the magazine Sonido, where he wrote about new rock genres and international underground bands.

 In a 2012 interview for the radio program La Ruleta, Walter Schmidt comments on the origins of Size:

 "And since Decibel had disbanded, we were a little disappointed because there has never been much following for experimental music in Mexico, so we started to do something more... well, not exactly commercial but more accessible that was like punk/new wave that we did, also with very electronic things and little noises (...)."

 During its short period of activity, Size had several live performances in underground venues in Mexico City, together with the band Dangerous Rhythm (later Ritmo Peligroso) laid many of the foundations of what would become punk in Mexico.
 In the working class areas in the north of the city, a more anarchic punk movement took shape in the early eighties with bands such as Rebel'd Punk, Massacre 68 and Síndrome.